Argentina decries increasing UK flights to Falklands with Brazil stopovers

 The note was handed over to Pedro Miguel Costa e Silva, Brazil's Secretary of Bilateral and Regional Negotiations of the Americas, it was reported.

-An Argentine diplomatic source quoted by Buenos Aires' daily La Nación explainjed that ”allowing this frequency of flights means accepting a military base in the region as something normal.”
+An Argentine diplomatic source quoted by Buenos Aires' daily La Nación explained that ”allowing this frequency of flights means accepting a military base in the region as something normal.”

 The United Kingdom usually justifies the increasing number of flights due to the beginning of the Antarctic campaign.
 On Jan.
 21 a RAF Boeing C-17 Globemaster III aircraft landed at Porto Alegre to refuel and left the next day for the Falklands, La Nación reported.